 Solvents: Enzyme solvents are used to disinfect and re-liquefy blood that is dried.

 Shovels: These are used to shovel bodily fluids that have coagulated into bags.
+Also used in notable outdoor suicide cleanups, such as the Suicide Forest in Japan.

 Putty Knives: These are used to remove organic materials from surfaces that are hard.